25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 Closing Costs

-To lower these expenses, you can shop around for lenders who offer reduced fees or negotiate with the seller to cover part of the closing costs.
-Some first-time homebuyer programs also offer assistance to offset these charges, so it’s worth exploring those options.
+To lower these costs of owning a home, shop around for lenders with reduced fees or negotiate with the seller to cover part of the closing costs.
+Some first-time homebuyer programs even offer assistance to offset these charges.

-I almost always have the seller pay my closing costs.
-I have even had them pay discount points to lower my mortgage interest rates.
+I almost always negotiate for the seller to pay my closing costs, and sometimes even mortgage discount points to lower my mortgage interest rates.

 Home Inspection Fees

-A home inspection is one of the smartest investments you can make before finalizing a purchase.
-Inspections generally cost between $300 and $600, based on the home’s size and location.
+A home inspection is one of the smartest moves you can make before closing.
+Inspections typically cost $300 to $600 based on the home’s size and location, but this small expense can save you thousands later.

 Property Appraisal Fees

-Lenders require a property appraisal to confirm the home’s value and ensure they’re not lending more than the property is worth.
-Appraisals typically cost between $300 and $700, though larger or more complex properties may push costs higher.
+Lenders require an appraisal to confirm the home’s value and make sure they aren’t lending more than it’s worth.
+Appraisals generally cost $300 to $700, though unique or luxury homes can cost more.

 Homeowners Insurance